ZviRosenfeld/IEnumerableCorrelater/README.md

-# IEnumerableCompare
+# IEnumerableCorrelater

-EnumerableCompare knows to compare two IEnumerables.
+EnumerableCorrelater knows to compare two IEnumerables or strings.
 It returns the distance between them, and returns two arrays which represent their "best match".
 The following 2 exsamples should deminstrate what I mean by "best match":

 ```